AdrieanKhisbe/eslint-plugin-dependencies/README.md

 :warning: This is a _(temporary)_ fork :warning:
 Aim is to have a release that is comptabible with eslint 6 thanks to https://github.com/zertosh/eslint-plugin-dependencies/pull/21/files

+>> !
+TODO GIVE UP (and configure the import)
+Post a message with rules equivalent!!

 ## Usage